 We engage Benesch, Friedlander, Coplan & Aronoff LLP, a law firm of which the spouse of Susan Greenspon Rammelt, our Chief Legal Officer, EVP Business Affairs, and Secretary, is a partner, to provide legal services.
-During 2020, we paid \$5.8 million for such legal services.
+During 2021, we paid \$5.8 million for such legal services.
 We expect this engagement for legal services to continue.

 Alexander Fenkell, a director, is one of our co-founders.
 We employ Mr. Fenkell to provide services to us.
-During 2020, we paid a total of approximately \$848,000 in salary and bonus for his services.
+During 2021, we paid him for his services a total of approximately \$300,000 in salary for his services and awarded RSUs through our annual grant cycle with a value of \$1 million.

 Jordan Katzman, a director, is one of our co-founders.
 We employ Mr. J. Katzman to provide services to us.
-During 2020, we paid a total of approximately \$848,000 in salary and bonus for his services.
+During 2021, we paid him for his services a total of approximately \$57,692 in salary for his services and awarded RSUs through our annual grant cycle with a value of \$1 million.